Thymis-io/thymis/docs/src/lib/docs/setting-up-thymis/self-hosted/nixOS.md

 }
 ```

-Don't forget to replace `MY_SYSTEM_HERE` with the name of your system and `YOUR_MODULES_HERE` with the modules you want to include in your system, and to replace `my-thymis-controller` with the actual domain name of your controller.
+Don't forget to replace `MY_SYSTEM_HERE` with the name of your system and `./configuration.nix`/other modules with the modules you want to include in your system, and to replace `my-thymis-controller` with the actual domain name of your controller.

 ### 4. Build and deploy your system